 Example 4.
-A executed, acknowledged and recorded a transfer on death deed for Blackacre naming X, Y, and Z as the designated beneficiaries.
-X and Y survived A, but Z failed to survive A. The transfer on death deed is effective and, in the absence of an antilapse statute, transfers Blackacre to X and Y. This default rule is consistent with the transferor's probable intention in the absence of an antilapse statute and also with Uniform Probate Code 2-604 on the lapse of a residuary devise.
+A executes, acknowledges, and records a transfer on death deed for Blackacre naming X, Y, and Z as the designated beneficiaries.
+X and Y survive A, but Z fails to survive A. The transfer on death deed is effective and, in the absence of an antilapse statute, transfers Blackacre to X and Y. This default rule is consistent with the transferor's probable intention in the absence of an antilapse statute and also with Uniform Probate Code Section 2-604(b) on the lapse of a residuary devise.
 On the desirability of extending statutory antilapse protection to will substitutes such as transfer on death deeds, see the Legislative Note.

 Subsection (b) concerns the effect of transactions during the transferor's life.
 The subsection states an intermediate rule between two extremes.
 One extreme would provide that transactions during the transferor's life affect the beneficiary only if the transactions are recorded before the transferor's death.
 This would unfairly disadvantage the transferor's creditors and inter vivos transferees.
 The other extreme would provide that transactions during the transferor's life always supersede the beneficiary's interest, even if the recording act would provide otherwise.
 Between these two positions is the rule of subsection (b).

-The subsection provides, as a general rule, that the beneficiary's interest is subject to all conveyances, encumbrances, assignments, contracts, mortgages, liens, and other interests to which the property is subject at the transferor's death.
-However, there is an exception to this general rule when the state recording act so provides.
-The state recording act will so provide when two conditions are met: (1) the inter vivos conveyance or encumbrance is unrecorded throughout the transferor's life (the legal fiction in this subsection protects persons who transact with the transferor and record any time before the transferor's death); and (2) the beneficiary is protected by the recording act.
-These two conditions will both be met only in rare instances.
-Most beneficiaries of transfer on death deeds are gratuitious, whereas state recording acts typically protect only purchasers for value.
+Subsection (b) provides that the beneficiary's interest is subject to all conveyances, encumbrances, assignments, contracts, mortgages, liens, and other interests to which the property is subject at the transferor's death.
+"Liens" includes liens arising by operation of law, such as state Medicaid liens.

+The only exception to this rule arises when the state recording act so provides.
+The state recording act will so provide only when two conditions are met: (1) the inter vivos conveyance or encumbrance is unrecorded throughout the transferor's life (the legal fiction in this subsection protects persons who transact with the transferor and record any time before the transferor's death); and (2) the beneficiary is protected by the recording act.
+These two conditions will be met only in rare instances.
+Most beneficiaries of transfer on death deeds are gratuitous, whereas state recording acts typically protect only purchasers for value.
 See Powell on Real Property §82.02.